Volunteering opportunities in India

 Along the meticulous journey of discovering ‘education’ in the rural Indian backdrop, I have met Jaucque and Helene who taught me in action the necessity of prompting ‘fun’ and ‘passion’ in little children.
 In a tribal village in Rajasthan, where unbelievably the ‘untouchables’ exist, or rather ‘untouchability’ prevails in indigenous intersections, a Frenchman is fetching sustainability onto the missing holes of education.

-That, and many other experiences alike, I have curated a list of places where you can volunteer meaningfully as a teacher and I myself have volunteered first-hand in all of these initiatives.
+That, and many other experiences alike, I have curated a list of places in India where you can volunteer meaningfully as a teacher and I myself have volunteered first-hand in all of these initiatives.

 1. Toliyon Village in Uttarakhand to Teach in A Garhwal Community (Or Farming)